KiranSarella/notes-365-new/Notes 365/Features/MarkdownEditor/MarkdownEditor.md

 # Markdown Editor

 # Overview
-WYSIWYG markdown editor
+- WYSIWYG markdown editor.
+- purpose is we give content, display it, after editing give the udpated content when ever some object asks.
+- Don't do any loading/saving on yourself.

 # Inputs
-- file path
 - file name
+- file content
 - selected theme

 # Operations
-- load content
-- update/save content
+- show content
+- make editable editor

 # Outputs
-- updated/saved notification with new content data
+- give updated content when asked / when registed notification for changes.

+# ContentEdited
+(*true/false* is Important for every new editing/formating action) FormatOptionsView => contentEdited = true
+TextDidChange => contentEdited = true